-The current CO VP, Dr Tom Roques (tom_roques@rcr.ac.uk) or the President, Dr Kath Halliday (president@rcr.ac.uk) would be happy to discuss the role or answer any questions.
+The current CR VP, Dr Stephen Harden (Stephen_harden@rcr.ac.uk) or the President, Dr Kath Halliday (president@rcr.ac.uk) would be happy to discuss the role or answer any questions.

 In addition, the Chief Executive, Oliver Reichardt (oliver_reichardt@rcr.ac.uk) can also be contacted for an informal discussion.